Apostolos Stamatelopoulos: Motherwell

 On 30 July 2024, Scottish Premiership club Motherwell announced the signing of Stamatelopoulos from Newcastle Jets for an undisclosed fee, on a contract until 2027.

+Loan to Sydney FC

+On 10 February 2026, Stamatelopoulos returned to Australia joining Sydney FC on loan for the remainder of the 2025–26 season, with the club having a purchase option to make the deal permanent.
+His debut for the club came three days later against former side Adelaide United.
+On 7 March 2026, Stamatelopoulos would score his first goal for the club against Big Blue rivals Melbourne Victory.

+On 8 September 2026, Motherwell announced that Stamatelopoulos had left the club by mutual agreement to pursue opportunities elsewhere.

 International career

 Stamatelopoulos made his debut for the Australia national team on 11 June 2024 in a World Cup qualifier against Palestine at the HBF Park.
 He substituted Adam Taggart in the 65th minute of Australia's 5–0 victory.

 Personal life

 Stamatelopoulos was born in Australia and is of Greek descent.